 Acquired brain injury

 Brain injury in childhood has many different causes.
-If the damage occurs after birth, it is known as an acquired brain injury (ABI).
+If the brain injury occurs after birth, it is known as an acquired brain injury (ABI).

-Acquired brain injuries involve an injury to the brain.
-They can be caused by infections around the brain, strokes or events causing a lack of oxygen to the brain.
+Acquired brain injuries can be caused by infections around the brain, strokes or events causing a lack of oxygen to the brain.

-ABI also includes traumatic brain injuries (TBI) and concussions that happen after a head knock from falls, traffic accidents, or sporting injuries.
+ABI also includes traumatic brain injuries (TBI) that happen after a head knock from falls or traffic accidents.

 Brain injury can affect a child’s senses, movement, eating and swallowing.
 It can also impact concentration, attention, memory, speech, language, behaviour and emotions.